j-tag/mass-image-processing/README.md

 Simple hassle-free image processing using OpenCV for large amount of images concurrently in C++.

 This program can apply a list of filters on a group of images concurrently.
-For example you can change red color to green, then yello color to blue and then apply a gaussian blur in all images inside a directory.
+For example, you can change red color to green, then yellow color to blue and then apply a gaussian blur in all images inside a directory.
 These operations will be in the most possible efficient way.
 Both image groups and every single filters on individual images are processed in parallel and concurrently.

 Created using modern C++ 20 features to utilize concurrent and parallel programming and managing threads using